 The 2015 Leadership and Business Conference, the 16th annual meeting and gala awards dinner hosted by the International Leadership Foundation (ILF), was held on July 30th in Washington, D.C.
 Dr. James S.C.
 Chao and the Ruth Mulan Chu Chao Foundation were honored with the ILF’s inaugural Organizational Award and Angela Chao, Deputy Chair of the Foremost Foundation, was honored with the Inspirational Leader Award.

 The annual Conference is an opportunity to learn about the most recent developments impacting the relationship between the United States and China, to network and access business opportunities, and to discuss strategies for furthering US-Asia economic cooperation.
 The event’s finale is the annual awards Gala, a time to honor those organizations and individuals who are not only outstanding in their field, but who have made the greatest contributions to improving the status of the Asian Pacific American community.
 Former Secretary of Transportation, the Honorable Norman Mineta, gave the opening remarks.
-The keynote speech was delivered by former Secretary of Labor, and Chair of the Ruth Mulan Chu Chao Foundation, Elaine Chao, who also accepted the honors on behalf of her father and sister, as they were unable to attend.
+The keynote speech was delivered by The Honorable Elaine L. Chao, who also accepted the honors on behalf of her father and sister, as they were unable to attend.

 The mission of the ILF is to promote Asian-American participation in public affairs, to develop young Asian American leaders in the United States and Pacific Rim nations, and to support and stimulate economic success among the Asian American and Pacific Islander community.
 For the organization of the Leadership and Business Conference, the ILF partnered with the Coalition of Asian American Business Organizations (CAABO).
 CAABO is devoted to building economic empowerment within the Asian American community through a network of community and business leaders.